-- Teach the students how to pray with their heart; not just rattling words.
-"Prayer is internalized to the extent that we become aware of Him 'to whom we speak.'
-In the case of the Apostles' Creed, we are professing belief in the Persons of God the Father, Jesus, the Son of God and the Holy Spirit.
-(Catechism paragraphs 2700, 2704) - Explain one phrase at a time for better understanding; then memorize the phrase. - Have the students write out the prayer of the Apostles' Creed - Make flash cards with a phrase of the prayer on each card - Encourage parents to pray with their children at home, praying the Apostles' Creed at bedtime, helping their child to memorize the prayer. - Make a puzzle using the words of the Apostles' Creed - Have the prayer printed out on poster board.
-Cut out in sections and have the students match the strips into the right order to make the prayer. - Fill in the blanks of key words of the Apostles' Creed prayer - Make a booklet of the Apostles' Creed prayer, one page for each phrase and allow students to draw a picture of each article of the Creed. - While studying an Article of the Creed, look up the Scripture verse(s) as provided on page 5 and further footnoted in each paragraph of the Catechism.
+- Make a puzzle using the words of the Apostles' Creed. - Have the prayer printed out on poster board.
+Cut out in sections and have the students match the strips into the right order to make the prayer. - Fill in the blanks of key words of the Apostles' Creed prayer. - Make a booklet of the Apostles' Creed prayer, one page for each phrase and allow young people to draw a picture of each article of the Creed. - While studying an Article of the Creed, look up the Scripture verse(s) as provided on page 5 and further footnoted in each paragraph of the Catechism.
 See page 2. - Teach the Apostles' Creed with a Sacred Art picture to portray each phrase.
-Google the picture that you want and then click on Images. - Give students a "prayer commitment" as found on the website that they can hang on their doorknob - helping them to develop a habit of daily prayer.
+Google the picture that you want and then click on Images. - Give children a "prayer commitment" as found on the website that they can hang on their doorknob helping them to develop a habit of daily prayer.
 Place a page containing the Apostles' Creed in a plastic sleeve and put yarn through the top hole (so it won't be misplaced).
 Prayer commitments at the beginning of the academic year, and during Advent and Lent are especially welcomed.
 A gift, such as a medal and chain or a small statue could be given for incentive to be faithful each day during a period such as Advent.
-This incentive helps children to develop a daily habit of prayer. - After praying the Apostles' Creed, allow time for silence so that students may journal regarding their thoughts, feelings, desires, problems, intentions etc. - Take the students to Church to pray the Apostles' Creed and then allow time for silence so that they can speak with Jesus and listen to Him, becoming more and more aware of His Presence in the Blessed Sacrament reposed in the Tabernacle. - "Whoever says 'I believe' says 'I pledge myself to what we believe.'
+This incentive helps children to develop a daily habit of prayer. - After praying the Apostles' Creed, allow time for silence so that children may journal regarding their thoughts, feelings, desires, problems, intentions etc. - Take the children to Church to pray the Apostles' Creed and then allow time for silence so that they can speak with Jesus and listen to Him, becoming more and more aware of His Presence in the Blessed Sacrament reposed in the Tabernacle. - "Whoever says 'I believe' says 'I pledge myself to what we believe.'
 Communion in faith needs a common language of faith, normative for all and uniting all in the same confession of faith.
 From the beginning, the Apostolic Church expressed and handed on Her faith in brief formulae for all.
 This synthesis of faith was not made to accord with human opinions, but rather what was of the greatest importance was gathered from all the Scriptures, to present the one teaching of the faith in its entirety.
 Such syntheses are called 'professions of faith' since they summarize the faith that Christians profess.
 They are called 'creeds' on account of what is usually their first word in Latin: credo ('I believe').
-They are called 'symbols of faith.'
-The first 'profession of faith' is made during Baptism.
+They are called 'symbols of faith.' - The first 'profession of faith' is made during Baptism.
 The symbol of faith is first and foremost the baptismal creed.
 Since Baptism is given 'in the name of the Father and of the Son and of the Holy Spirit,' the truths of faith professed during Baptism are articulated in terms of their reference to the three Persons of the Holy Trinity.

-And so the Creed is divided into three parts: 'the first part speaks of the first Divine Person and the wonderful work of creation; the next speaks of the second Divine purify and make holy).(" (CCC 185-187, 189-190)
+And so the Creed is divided into three parts: 'the first part speaks of the first Divine Person and the wonderful work of creation; the next speaks of the second Divine Person and the mystery of His redemption of men; the final part speaks of the third Divine Person, the origin and source of our sanctification - to cleans and purify us and to make us holy - a greater ability to love).'"
+(CCC 185-187, 189-190)